5 Key Types of Global Risk

 Environmental Risk

-• That chemical’s level of toxicity
+• The level of toxicity of each chemical

 Societal Risk